openpowerquality/opq/gitbook/datamodel/description.md

 ### Measurements {#measurements}

 The **measurements** collection provides low-fidelity OPQBox snapshot data for a specific moment in time.
-Currently, documents in this collection are produced at approximately once per second per second.
+Documents in this collection are produced at a very rapid rate; OPQMakai requests data from each OPQBox at a rate of six times per second.
 As such, each measurement document can essentially be thought of as an OPQBox "heartbeat", providing a timestamp and some additional low-fidelity data.
+Documents are persisted in the collection for a period of 24 hours before expiring.

 ![Measurements Collection](images/measurements-collection.png)